smcpeak/factorio-smart-cannon-shells/README.md

 Unlock the new technologies and craft the new items.
 Every recipe is basically the same: one vanilla shell plus one red circuit.

 Smart shells pass through allies.
-However, the explosive variants cause splash damage on impact that damages everything, including allies, so they are still pretty dangerous.
+The explosive variants splash damage also does not harm allies.

 Limitations
 ===========